wit-impulse/wit-impulse/README.md

 # 👋 About Me

 Hi, I'm Austin Vas!
-I'm a software engineer based in Stuttgart, Geramny.
+I'm a Data Scientist/ML engineer based in Stuttgart, Germany.
 I have a bachelor's degree in Electronics and Communication and have been working in the tech industry for the past 2 years.
 I am passionate about data driven modern technology in Medical and Embedded Systems Industry.

 # 🌱 Projects